bridg-db/bridg/README.md

 ### Note on applications with separate server / client:

-This library has yet to be tested with apps running a server & client in separate repos, but it should 🤷‍♂️ work.
+This library has yet to be tested with apps running a server & client as separate projects, but it should 🤷‍♂️ work.
 You would want to install Bridg and Prisma on your server, run the `generate` script, and copy the Bridg client (`node_modules/bridg/app/client`) and Prisma types to your client application.

 ## Querying Your Database